rule

 Text 29

-Alert on the battlefield, like in a dream seeing there nor the messenger nor His father's body, and noticing His enemy sitting in his Saubha moving through the sky, prepared Acyuta to kill him.
+Alert on the battlefield as if He awoke from a dream seeing nor the messenger nor His father's body anywhere and noticing that His enemy sitting in his Saubha moved about in the sky, prepared Acyuta to kill him.
+(Vedabase)

 Text 30